 - Student names.
 All students who received the selected assignment.
 Right-click to open and edit the document in the Documents Workspace, or to open the document for review in the Review Workspace. - Average.
 Shows the average score for all students, as well as average total points, raw score, and final score. - Questions in the assignment.
-If the document contained multiple questions, each question is displayed here, along with the total possible score for that question. - 6 Scores.
+If the document contained multiple questions, each question is displayed here, along with the total possible score for that question. - Scores.
 Lists the score each student received for the selected assignment.
 Each page in an assignment may have a separate score.
-Right-click to edit the score, open the assignment in the Documents Workspace, or open the document in the Review Workspace. - Scroll bar.
-Appears when there are more questions in the assignment to view, or more students to view.
+Right-click to edit the score, open the assignment in the Documents Workspace, or open the document in the Review Workspace.